salvaleonrp/di-ept-json-lidar/README.md

 This repo is a sample workspace to list and download the EPT JSON dataset and Lidar data from the [USGS 3DEP Lidar Point clouds published in a public Amazon S3 bucket](https://registry.opendata.aws/usgs-lidar/).<br/>

-Credits to Michael Grieco of AllPointsGIS for requesting ESRI Support for this sample workspace.
+Credits to Michael Grieco of AllPointsGIS for ths use case.

 ## Features